Hypodifferentials of nonsmooth convex functions and their applications to nonsmooth convex optimization: Hypodifferential calculus for nonsmooth convex functions

 Hence taking the supremum over all $(a, x^*) \in \underline{d} f(x)$ and then repeating the same argument with $x$ and $y$ swapped one obtains that

-Thus, $f$ is continuously hypodifferentiable and the multifunction \eqref{eq:SublinearFuncHypodiff} is its consistent continuous hypodifferential map on $X$. \end{example}
+Thus, $f$ is continuously hypodifferentiable and the set-valued map \eqref{eq:SublinearFuncHypodiff} is its consistent continuous hypodifferential map on $X$. \end{example}

-\begin{example}[Norm of an affine map] Let $Y$ be a real Banach space, $A \colon X \to Y$ be a bounded linear operator, and $f(x) = \| Ax + b \|$ for some $b \in Y$.
-Then by the previous example and Prp.~\ref{prp:AffineShiftHypodiff} the function $f$ is continuously hypodifferentiable on $X$ and the multifunction
+\begin{example}[Norm of an affine map] Suppose that $Y$ is a real Banach space, $A \colon X \to Y$ is a bounded linear operator, and $f(x) = \| Ax + b \|$ for some $b \in Y$.
+Then by the previous example and Proposition~\ref{prp:AffineShiftHypodiff} the function $f$ is continuously hypodifferentiable on $X$ and the set-valued map

 is its consistent continuous hypodifferential mapping on $X$.
-Moreover, this hypodifferential map is global.
-In addition, arguing as in the previous example one can readily check that
+Moreover, this hypodifferential map is global, and arguing as in the previous example one can readily check that

 \end{example}

 \begin{example}[Maximal eigenvalue] Let $X$ be the space $\mathbb{S}^{\ell}$ of all real symmetric matrices of order $\ell$ equipped with the inner product $\langle A, B \rangle = \trace(AB)$ and the corresponding norm (here $\trace(A)$ is the trace of a square matrix $A$).
 Let $f(A) = \lambda_{\max}(A)$, $A \in \mathbb{S}^{\ell}$, be the maximal eigenvalue function.
 Clearly, $f$ is a closed sublinear function.
 Taking into the well-known representation